 Sunnyside Flood Barrier

-As we recently witnessed during the June 2022 heavy rains, a permanent flood barrier is a critical piece of infrastructure that will help protect people, homes, and businesses in Sunnyside and Hillhurst from river flooding.
-We’re still committed to delivering a 1:100 level flood barrier, as previously determined with the community, with plans to move into construction in spring 2023 and be complete in 2025.
+A permanent flood barrier is a critical piece of infrastructure that will help protect people, homes, and businesses in Sunnyside and Hillhurst from river flooding.
+We’re still committed to delivering a 1:100 level flood barrier, as previously determined with the community.

 Homes, buildings and other infrastructure in Sunnyside are impacted when river flows reach levels of 927 m3/s (1:10).
 There is a 10 per cent chance of this occurring every year.
 Find out if your property is at risk of flooding.

 What measures will protect Sunnyside from future flooding?

 To protect Sunnyside from future flooding, the Flood Mitigation Measures Assessment (FMMA) report, approved by Council in spring of 2017, recommended that a combination of mitigation solutions that work together to create a flexible and adaptable flood risk management program.
 Each piece of the strategy provides great benefits independently, but together, they ensure the most effective flood protection strategy.